sjoerdpijpers/To-do-list/README.md

 # To-do-list
-Node.js based application to create a to-do list
+Node.js based application to create a to-do list.\
 To install Node, visit: https://nodejs.org/en

 ### How to run in terminal: